candita/enhancements/enhancements/ingress/haproxy-healthcheckinterval.md

 period, causing more errors to be seen by their application users.
 To mitigate this issue the healthcheck can be adjusted to a shorter interval, or set back to the default.

-Furthermore, a change to the health check `inter` duration can have an impact on the `timeout connect` for healthchecks, which is the maximum time to wait for a connection attempt to succeed.
+Furthermore, a change to the health check interval (`check inter`) can have an impact on the the maximum time to wait for a connection attempt to succeed (`timeout connect`) for healthchecks.
 We globally set the `timeout connect` to be 5 seconds by default.
 (The default can be overridden as environment variable `ROUTER_DEFAULT_CONNECT_TIMEOUT` but only with a custom router.)
 We also hard-code `timeout check` to 5 seconds and apply to the same backend scope as `check inter`.
 As [documented in the HAProxy configuration manual](http://cbonte.github.io/haproxy-dconv/2.2/configuration.html#4.2-timeout%20check), when `timeout check` is set, HAProxy:
->uses min(`timeout connect`, `inter`) as a connect timeout for check and `timeout check` as an additional read timeout
+>uses min(`timeout connect`, `inter`) as a connect timeout for check

-This is likely to be a problem only if the `inter` duration was accidentally set to lower than 5 seconds, in which case the healthchecks could time out before the expected 5 seconds.
-To mitigate this, the validation on the healthcheck interval value (`healthCheckInterval`) will have a minimum of 5 seconds.
+This is likely to be a problem only if the `inter` duration is accidentally set to less than 5 seconds, in which case the healthchecks could time out before the expected 5 seconds.
+The godoc for the `healthCheckInterval` setting has already been updated with a warning that setting it to less than 5 seconds will cause other, more serious, problems.

 ## Design Details

-### Open Questions [optional]
+### Open Questions

 Is there ever a reason to allow users to set the healthcheck interval lower than 5 seconds?
+Note added to godoc to ensure users know why this is a bad idea.

 ### Test Plan